getsentry/sentry.engineering/data/authors/markstory.md

 url: https://mark-story.com
 ---

 Mark is a staff-engineer at Sentry, and open source enthusiast.
-He also
+He's also built seven mechanical keyboards and counting!